-- 1) During the past 12 months have you at any time (during physical activity or while resting) experienced pain, discomfort or pressure in your chest? - 2) During the past 12 months have you experienced difficulty breathing or shortness of breath? - 3) Are you currently under a doctor's care for a heart or lung related condition? - 4) Have you ever been diagnosed with, and are you currently being treated for, high blood pressure? - 5) Do you have a blood pressure with systolic (top #) greater than 140 or diastolic (bottom #) greater than 90? - 6) Do you have a resting pulse greater than 100 beats per minute? - 7) Do you have a bone or joint condition that could be made worse by a change in your physical activity? - 8) Do you know of any other medical or physical reason you should not take the work capacity test?

-9) Do you have asthma, diabetes, epilepsy or elevated cholesterol?
-A yes answer will only mean that a physical and/or functional fitness evaluation is required prior to administering the test.
-The doctor will then make a determination regarding the administration of a Work Capacity Test.

-I understand that, if I need to be evaluated, it will be based on the fitness requirements of the position(s) for which I am qualified.
+Yes No 1) During the past 12 months have you at any time activity or while resting) experienced pain, discoryour chest?
+2) During the past 12 months have you experienced breathing or shortness of breath? d difficulty 3) Are you currently under a doctor's care for a hea condition? rt or lung related 4) Have you ever been diagnosed with, and are you treated for, high blood pressure? u currently being 5) Do you have a blood pressure with systolic (top # or diastolic (bottom #) greater than 90? #) greater than 140 6) Do you have a resting pulse greater than 100 be ats per minute?
+7) Do you have a bone or joint condition that could a change in your physical activity? be made worse by 8) Do you know of any other medical or physical reanot take the work capacity test? ason you should 9) Do you have asthma, diabetes, epilepsy or eleva ted cholesterol? requir regar red prior ding the r will only mean that a physical and/or functional fir to administering the test.
+The doctor will then ma administration of a Work Capacity Test. ike a determination that, if I need to be evaluated, it will be based on of the position(s) for which I am qualified. the fitness Partic cipant Administrator Date